domeleon/domeleon-docs/docs/serialization.md

     setting: Setting   // component
     created: Date      // `Date` special case
-    trees  : [Tree],   // array of components
+    trees  : [Tree],   // array of components picker : null      // transient component
   }

   setting: Setting
   created: Date
   trees: Tree[]
+  picker: new Picker()
 }
 ```
 The types must be classes (`Date` is also handled).
 This is necessary because Javascript doesn't actually store runtime type information per property; that's a TypeScript only concept that is destroyed in transpilation.

+Specifying a `null` value for a field in `types` prevents serialization.
+It's typically a useful alternative to prefixing a `Component` property with `_` or `#` for sub-components that you don't want to serialize, but which you still otherwise want to treat as a `Component` (e.g. partaking in updates etc.)

 > **Note**: Domeleon's serializer does **not** use decorators for this purpose, as the latest spec is still not natively implemented by browsers as of 2025.